 Rows 4-36: Repeat Row 3.

 Always work a single crochet into both, the back loop and the parallel loop of the row below.

 Update: This is a NEW VIDEO with more detailed demonstration of the thermal stitch and potholder pattern from start to finish.
-I am using a 10 ply Cotton yarn and 5mm hook so the number of chains and rows will be different to the written pattern.
+I am using a 10 ply Cotton yarn and 5mm hook so the number of chains and rows will be different from the written pattern.
 Depending on your yarn and hook size, you can choose to follow the written pattern or the one I mention in the video.
-You also have an option to finish up in a different way (last row + loop) which I personally like better. 🙂
+In this video I’m also showing a different way of finishing up (last row + loop) which I personally like better. ☺️

-Last Row: The only difference here is that this time instead of inserting your hook into the back loop – insert your hook under the ‘v’ (both loops – as you would normally work a SC) and the parallel loop from row below.
-You’ll have four loops on your hook, see picture below.
+Last Row: The only difference here is that this time instead of inserting your hook into the back loop – insert your hook under the ‘V’ (both loops – as you would normally work a SC) and the parallel loop from row below.
+You’ll have four loops on your hook (see picture below.
+Work a SC and repeat across the row.
 This will create a nice finish.